Common Envelope Mass Ejection in Evolved Stars: Modeling the Dust Emission from post-RGB stars in the LMC: Models of post-AGB objects

-Our estimated luminosity (5434L$_{\odot}$) is in good agreement with KWVW15's observed luminosity for the object (4910L$_{\odot}$).
-They estimated a much higher photospheric luminosity of 7606L$_{\odot}$.
-The latter may be in error since it is based on their estimate of T$_{\rm eff}$ and metallicity from low resolution spectra which is significantly different from that based on high resolution spectra of \cite{aarle2013}.
-From our best-fit models, the total mass accumulated in the outer shell, shell age and mass loss rate respectively are 7.69$\times10^{-2}$M$_{\odot}$, 1020 yrs, 7.51$\times10^{-5}$M$_{\odot}$yr$^{-1}$ (nested model \#\,1); 6.94$\times10^{-2}$M$_{\odot}$, 1030 yrs., 6.73$\times10^{-5}$M$_{\odot}$yr$^{-1}$ (nested model \#\,2) and 5.91$\times10^{-2}$M$_{\odot}$, 1020 yrs., 5.81$\times10^{-5}$M$_{\odot}$yr$^{-1}$ (nested model \#\,3).
+The reduced chi-square is least for model \#\,3.
+Hence, we adopt this as the best-fit model.
+Our estimated luminosity (5434$L_{\odot}$) is in good agreement with KWVW15's observed luminosity for the object (4910$L_{\odot}$).
+They estimated a much higher photospheric luminosity of 7606$L_{\odot}$.
+The latter may be in error since it is based on their estimate of $T_{\mathrm eff}$ and metallicity from low resolution spectra which is significantly different from that based on high resolution spectra of \cite{aarle2013}.
+From model \#\,3, the total mass accumulated in the outer shell, the shell age and mass loss rate respectively are 5.91$\times10^{-2} M_{\odot}$, 1020 yrs., 5.81$\times10^{-5} M_{\odot}\mathrm{yr}^{-1}$.